ldionne/cppnow-2013-d2/3_alternatives.md

 * That's actually a good idea, but it shouldn't be necessary with our approach

-<!SLIDE bullets incremental>
+<!SLIDE smbullets incremental>
 # Use an algorithm to break deadlocks when they happen

-* Runtime overhead required to check for deadlock conditions
+* Overhead required to check for deadlock conditions
-* The policy for breaking deadlocks can't be pretty: kill the thread
+* Policy for breaking deadlocks can't be pretty: kill the thread
 * Misses the point: deadlocks are a bug, not a runtime mishap

-<!SLIDE bullets incremental>
+<!SLIDE smbullets incremental>
 # Intel® Inspector XE

 * Not as flexible as a library-based approach